Shamsul Hoque Tuku: Arrest

-On August 14, 2024, Tuku along with former State Minister for Information and Communication Technology Zunaid Ahmed Palak, and Dhaka University Chhatra League General Secretary Tanvir Hasan Saikat were arrested in Dhaka's Nikunja residential area and were taken to the Detective Branch (DB) office.
+On 14 August 2024, Tuku, along with former State Minister for Information and Communication Technology Zunaid Ahmed Palak and Dhaka University Chhatra League general secretary Tanvir Hasan Saikat, was arrested in Dhaka's Nikunja residential area and was taken to the Detective Branch (DB) office.

 The arrests were linked to the fatal shooting of rickshaw puller Kamal Mia on July 19, 2024, during the quota reform movement in Dhaka's Malibagh area.
 Following the incident, Kamal Mia's wife, Fatema Khatun, filed a murder case at Paltan Police Station on July 20, naming unidentified individuals.

 On August 15, Dhaka Metropolitan Magistrate Rashidul Alam approved a 10-day remand for the accused to facilitate further investigation.

-On January 6, 2025, a Pabna court denied bail of Tuku in an extortion case, leading to his incarceration.
+On January 6, 2025, a Pabna court denied Tuku bail in an extortion case, leading to his incarceration.

 Personal life

 Tuku's brother, Abdul Baten, was the mayor of Bera Municipality.
 In October 2020, Baten was accused of "misbehaving" with a upazila nirbahi officer in Bera Upazila.